Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 In order to provision access in IBM API Connect the agent will need know a user which will won all of the created consumer organizations.

-To find the registry name follow these steps:
+To find the registry name, follow these steps:

 * Log into IBM API Connect
 * Click the Resources (file cabinet) icon on the left navigation bar